 - Weak, thin leaves: Leaves affected by a zinc deficiency will often feel thinner, limp, and fragile compared to healthy leaves.
 They’ll be softer and can tear easily.

-If the pH is off, your plant can’t absorb zinc properly — even if it’s available in the soil.
+If the pH is off, your plant can’t absorb zinc properly, even if it’s available in the soil.
 Nutrient lockout happens when the pH is too high or low, preventing the plant from accessing the nutrients it needs.
+Not only will your plant not be able to uptake zinc, the same rule applies for every other nutrient.

 - Soil pH: Optimal pH for zinc uptake is 6.0–6.7